 Contrast this to the new SailGP global racing league.
 Six national teams race on sailing's equivalent of the F1 racing car - the new F50s.
 These, the fastest and most advanced catamarans ever invented, are expected to reach speeds of more than 50 knots (60mph or 100kph).

 With the inaugural championship launching in February 2019, 'excited' is an understatement - especially with one of our athletes, James Wierzbowski, competing as part of Team China GP.

 5. Sailing Provides a Broader 'Simulated Environment'

 In other words, sailing mimics the stress and excitement of working together on a thrilling business project.
 This is not only a great way to have fun and learn new skills, but you'll also get to find out what your friends and colleagues are like when the pressure is on!

 Getting started is easier than you think.
-Sailing Virgins offer courses for individuals in their 20s to early 40s in the beautiful Caribbean.
+Sailing Virgins offers courses for individuals in their 20s to early 40s in the beautiful Caribbean.
 We combined awesome instructors and incredible locations to create unforgettable experiences.
-We are the highest rated Sailing Academy in the Caribbean (TripAdvisor, Google, Facebook, TrustPilot).
+We are the highest-rated Sailing Academy in the Caribbean (TripAdvisor, Google, Facebook, TrustPilot).
 Contact us to find out more.